NeoResearch/nef-learn/index.markdown

 ## Arrays

-Arrays are fundamental pieces for complex NVM scripts.
+Arrays are fundamental tools for complex NVM scripts.
-They allow you to store _indexed data_ with immediate access, and it is very useful to implement the behavior of local and global variables.
+They allow you to store _indexed access_, which is very useful to implement the behavior of local and global variables.

 How do you create an Array?